Skip to content

 Duchenne muscular dystrophy (DMD) is an X-linked recessive genetic disorder that is caused by mutations in the DMD gene.
 This results in dystrophin is responsible for connecting the actin cytoskeleton to the extracellular matrix (ECM) in muscle cells.
 The disorder affects 1 in 20,000 males.
 Individuals affected with DMD have muscle weakness, trouble standing up, which eventually leads to loss of skeletal muscle control, respiratory failure, and death.
 The defective gene for DMD is located on the short arm of chromosome X at position 21.2.

-Marfan syndrome (MFS) is an autosomal dominant genetic disorder that is caused by a mutation in FBN1 gene that makes fibrillin protein.
-This results in weaked connective tissue throughout the body.
-The disorder affects 1 in 10,000 people.
-Individuals affected with MFS have tall and thin features with serious complications involving the heart and aorta.
-The defective gene for MFS is located on the long arm of chromosome 15 at position 21.1.
+Achondroplasia is an autosomal dominant genetic disorder that is caused by a mutation in the FGFR3 gene.
+This results in a mutated protein that interacts negatively with growth factors leading to complications with bone production.
+The disorder affects 1 in 27,500 people.
+Individuals affected with achondroplasia have dwarfism with short arms and legs, an enlarged head, and a prominent forehead.
+The defective gene for achondroplasia is located on the short arm of chromosome 4 at position 16.3.

-A man (♂) with both DMD and MFS genetic disorders marries a wild-type phenotype woman (♀) with neither disorder.
+A man (♂) with both DMD and achondroplasia genetic disorders marries a wild-type phenotype woman (♀) with neither disorder.
 The father (♂) of the woman has the DMD genetic disorder,but mother (♀) of the woman does not.
-The mother (♀) of the man is wild-type phenotype and does not have the MFS genetic disorder.
+The mother (♀) of the man is wild-type phenotype and does not have the achondroplasia genetic disorder.

-Reminder: DMD is X-linked recessive and MFS is autosomal dominant.
+Reminder: DMD is X-linked recessive and achondroplasia is autosomal dominant.

-What fraction of their daughters (♀) will have both DMD and MFS genetic disorders?
+What fraction of their daughters (♀) will have both DMD and achondroplasia genetic disorders?

 Patterns of Inheritance Analysis from Pedigree Charts